vitohg/git-commit/Readme.md

-# How to commit with github
+# How to commit with git

 ### Change branch
 ```